wolf8196/PasswordKeeper/README.md

 ## Acknowledgments
 Many thanks to the creators of [MahApps.Metro](https://mahapps.com/).
 Nothing from the current user interface would have been possible without their toolkit.

+Also, thank you to [Advanced Installer](https://www.advancedinstaller.com/) team, who provided a free license to use their awesome product for this project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/wolf8196/PasswordKeeper/blob/master/LICENSE) file for details.